Consumer Reports: Rating method and impact

+Rating and review methods

+As of 2025, Consumer Reports had published more than 10,000 independent ratings and reviews of products and services.

+Consumer Reports’ methods are transparent, allowing both consumers and industry professionals to understand how scores are calculated.
 The organization uses secret shoppers to purchase all rated products at online and retail prices on behalf of the organization.
 They do so anonymously, and CR accepts no free samples in order to limit bias from bribery and to prevent being given better than average samples.

+Once purchased, Consumer Reports has dozens of specialized labs to review everything from exercise equipment to phones and TVs to food.
+Every purchased product goes through rigorous, standardized tests.
+CR also regularly collects data from member surveys, and factors that information into its ratings.

 For most of CRs history, it minimized contact with government and industry experts "to avoid compromising the independence of its judgment".
 In 2007, in response to errors in infant car seat testing, it began accepting advice from a wide range of experts on designing tests, but not on final assessments.
-Also, at times CR allows manufacturers to review and respond to criticism before publication.
+Also, at times CR allows manufacturers to review and respond to criticism before publication, and implement product changes.
 This sometimes leads to redesigns or recalls.

 Some objective and comparative tests published by Consumer Reports are carried out under the umbrella of the international consumer organization International Consumer Research & Testing.
 Consumer Reports also uses outside labs for testing, including for 11 percent of tests in 2006.